AntonioFasano/filleR/README.md

 The first line is just a header, without actual content.
 Lines like `x,y,text,` set the x-y coordinates in inches for placing the following `text` on a PDF page based on `form.pdf`, that is, `x`, `y` measure respectively the distance in inches from the left, bottom page border.
 Lines like `x,y,text,length` are justified by splitting them in a new line every `length` characters.
 `-1,,,` stands for a page break, therefore a new page like `form.pdf`is added to the PDF file and the following lines will be printed on it.
+Note: CSV outmost commas are not really necessary.
+Therefore you can write `-1` for `-1,,,`.

-To generate the filled PDF.

-Put in the same directory `form.pdf`, `form.csv`, the  [filleR.R script](https://github.com/AntonioFasano/filleR/blob/master/filleR.r), [pdfbox-app-1.8.7.jar](https://pdfbox.apache.org/download.cgi).
+In order to generate the filled PDF, put in the same directory `form.pdf`, `form.csv`, the  [filleR.R script](https://github.com/AntonioFasano/filleR/blob/master/filleR.r),   [Apache pdfbox-app-x.y.z.jar](https://pdfbox.apache.org/download.cgi).

-Note: If you use a more recent version of pdfbox-app, adjust accordingly the `filler.R` line:

-    PDFBOX="pdfbox-app-1.8.7.jar"

-To get the filled PDF,  run in R:
+You can now issue in in R:

+    setwd("path/to/script dir")
     source("path/to/filleR.R")
     makePdf("form.pdf", "form.csv", "filled.pdf")

-Depending on `getwd()`, adjust "path/to/filleR.R" and you should get the output PDF `filled.pdf`.
+Adjust `setwd("path/to/script dir")` as needed.

-Note: if the Java binary is not in your path, add its directory with:
+If the Java binary executable is in your path, you  get the output PDF `filled.pdf`.

-	Sys.setenv(PATH = paste(Sys.getenv("PATH"), "path\\to\\java\\binary-dir", sep=.Platform$path.sep))
+Note: to manage executable paths see the specific section ahead.

 If your `form.pdf` is not A4, use: